Cheapest And Most Expensive Times To Visit Santorini

 Crowds start thinning, and rates often drop compared to September.
 Sea temps can still be decent early in the month, then it cools down.

-When To Visit Santorini For Lower Prices But Good Weather
+Lower Prices But Decent Weather

 • Late April–Early May

-• Early To Mid-October
+• Early to Mid-October

 Not A Member? ✈️